 Spatial LLM Architecture & Core Concepts

-The integration of large language models into geospatial workflows represents a paradigm shift from deterministic GIS operations to probabilistic spatial reasoning.
-Production-grade Spatial LLM Architecture & Core Concepts demand a validation-first design, where geometric integrity, coordinate system consistency, and deterministic fallbacks govern every stage of the inference pipeline.
-Unlike traditional NLP systems, spatial LLMs must reconcile continuous coordinate spaces, topological constraints, and multi-modal raster/vector representations within finite context windows.
-This pillar establishes the foundational engineering patterns required to deploy reliable spatial AI agents across enterprise platforms, data science teams, and cloud-native GIS infrastructure.
+Integrating large language models into geospatial workflows requires a validation-first design where geometric integrity, coordinate system consistency, and deterministic fallbacks govern every stage of the inference pipeline.
+Unlike general NLP systems, spatial LLMs must reconcile continuous coordinate spaces, topological constraints, and multi-modal raster/vector representations within finite context windows.
+The sections that follow establish the engineering patterns required to deploy reliable spatial AI agents across enterprise platforms and cloud-native GIS infrastructure.

 Validation-First Data Ingestion & CRS Enforcement